Rachel Mark, a sixth grade teacher, said the children received their trout eggs in late 2013, right before they went on Christmas vacation.

 After the students arrived at the headwaters of the Mettowee River, where they would release their trout, they were given their assignment.
 Broken out into small groups, the children participated in a scavenger hunt and a stream study.

 "We're here to celebrate ... we're here to gather information and to have some fun," Mark said.

 On the scavenger hunt, activities included taking a selfie as a group, finding a fern and getting the autograph of an adult volunteer.

 And then there came the kick nets.
 Joe Mark, Rachel's father and the trout in the classroom advisor, showed the group how to use a net to collect the different bugs, silt and leaves they were able to dislodge from the stream end.
-The students used this tool to help them complete a stream survey, to tell whether the stream is healthy or not.
-The Mettawee River headwaters are in fact healthy, Rachel Mark said.

 There are four indicators of a healthy street and it is assessed by finding different bugs in the water, Melissa Rice, sixth grade teacher said.

 Along with the scavenger hunt and stream survey, Joe Mark gave the students a stick to mark where they wanted to release their trout.
 An area of slow moving water works best, he said.

 Grace Pinkus said she has enjoyed learning about the trout and the environment in which they live.
 She and her friends Sara Asciutto and Lucas Mori said they would miss having the trout in their classroom.
 They all enjoyed being out of school.

 "It's fun going in the water," Asciutto said.
 "Even though it's freezing cold."